What is FRAM?

 FRAM consists of several Python packages:

-We suggest installing or downloading FRAM demo to explore FRAM.
+We suggest installing or downloading FRAM demo on GitHub to explore FRAM.
 It will install all other packages automatically for you.

-You will find documentation of each package following these links:
+You will find documentation for each package following these links: